NervanaSystems/ngraph-python/doc/source/op_graph.rst

 The standard operations are partitioned into groups of operations:

 Semi-primitive
-    Semi-primitive operations simple to implement.
+    Semi-primitive operations are simple to implement.
 In some cases, a semi-primitive operation can be transformed into more primitive semi-primitive operations.
 A transformer specifies a base subset of the semi-primitive opertions; no semi-primitive operations in the base set will be transformed by standard transformations.
 However, a transformer may add transforms that transform operations in the base set.
 For example, it may add transforms that convert base set operations into transformer-specific operations, or into other semi-primitive operations in a manner better suited to its backend.
 Semi-primitive operations work with low-dimensional row-major tensors.

     Not all operations take place on the device.
 For example, storage allocation and view creation occurs on the CPU during transformation.
 Thus, some semi-primitive operations are for indicating where CPU operations are needed.
 There are also semi-primitive operations for transferring data to/from the device.